grails/grails-gradle-plugin-archived/README.md

 apply plugin: "grails"

+repositories {
+  grails.central() //creates a maven repo for the Grails Central repository (Core libraries and plugins) }

 grails {
+  grailsVersion = '2.3.5'
-  groovyVersion = '2.1.7'
+  groovyVersion = '2.1.9'
-  springLoadedVersion "1.1.3"
+  springLoadedVersion '1.1.3'
 }

 dependencies {
-  bootstrap "org.grails:grails-plugin-tomcat:${project.grails.grailsVersion}" // No container is deployed by default, so add this compile 'org.grails.plugins:resources:1.2' // Just an example of adding a Grails plugin }
+  bootstrap "org.grails.plugins:tomcat:7.0.50" // No container is deployed by default, so add this compile 'org.grails.plugins:resources:1.2' // Just an example of adding a Grails plugin }
 ```